crystal-lang/crystal-book/guides/concurrency.md

 After yield
 ```

 Here `channel.send` is executed first, but since there's no one waiting for a value (yet), execution continues in other fibers.
-The second fiber is executed, there's a value on the channel, it's obtained, and execution continues, first with the first fiber, and then with the main fiber, because `Fiber.yield` puts a fiber at the end of the execution queue.
+The second fiber is executed, there's a value on the channel, it's obtained, and execution continues, first with the first fiber, then with the main fiber, because `Fiber.yield` puts a fiber at the end of the execution queue.

 ### Buffered channels